FreddyVRetro/ISA-PicoMEM/drivers/README.md

 PicoMEM Mouse driver is a modified CTMouse driver.
 It can detect the PicoMEM and does not need any parameter (IRQ is Auto detected)

+## PMEMM

+Driver code in progress for 4Mb EMS and auto detection.
+You can use the Lotech LTEMM Driver for the moment